mauretto78/advanced-custom-post-type-lite/README.md

 ## Documentation

-Here you can find the [official ACPT documentation](https://acpt.io/documentation). (still work in progress, sorry!)
+Here you can find the [official ACPT documentation](https://docs.acpt.io/).

 ## Support